 The New Melones Lake Glory Hole Recreation Area offers spectacular outdoor recreation on and the 3rd largest reservoir in California.
 Enjoy pet-friendly tent and RV camping, miles of hiking and mountain biking trails, fishing, swimming, boating and boat rentals, kayaking, rock climbing, wildlife viewing and stargazing.

 At 12,500 surface acres, New Melones Lake was formed by damming the spectacular Stanislaus River’s deep canyons.
 Here, you’re likely to see golden and bald eagles, ospreys, red-tailed hawks, quail, turkeys, owls, deer, squirrels, and if you’re lucky, maybe even a coyote or gray fox.
-Lake levels are high for 2017 – so expect glorious days on the lake!

 New Melones Lake Glory Hole Recreation: CAMPING & RV